jovialchat/chatsystem_docs/docs/index.md

 Jovial Chat System is a **Messaging system** to bring in revolutionary scalability, reliability and Hardware/Network Failure resistance.

 This project is meant to allow hosting this messaging system and allow a variety of devices to exploit it and never lose a single message.
+It follows a strict client identification to ensure secured use of the system.

-Jovial Chat system uses combination storage and data flow mechanisms to ensure ACID-compliant delivery of messages but also ensure storage in a master-less system to prevent any bottlenecks in the Message Life Cycle.
-And thus allow the collection of messages by the receiver**s**.
+Jovial Chat system uses a combination of storage systems and data flow mechanisms to ensure ACID-compliant delivery of messages and also ensure storage in a master-less system to prevent any bottlenecks in the Message Life Cycle.
+Thus allow the reliable collection of messages by the receiver**s**.

 (**yes there can be multiple receivers for the same user with proper load balancing**)